travelnxtElements/t-behavior/README.md

 # \<t-behavior\>

-This is the page behavior for all page components.
+This repo contains all the behaviors used across all travelnxt elements.

 ## Install the Polymer-CLI